Des O'Hagan

 Des O'Hagan (29 March 1934 – 5 May 2015) was a prominent member of the Workers' Party and was a founding member of the Northern Ireland Civil Rights Association.

-O'Hagan was born in Belfast in 1934 and became active in republican revolutionary politics in the city from an early age.
+O'Hagan was born in the Lower Falls area of Belfast in 1934 and became active in republican revolutionary politics in the city from an early age.
 His grandfather, Michael McKeown, had been head of the Docker's Union in Belfast, and had participated in the 1907 Belfast Dock strike alongside Jim Larkin.
 His mother was a devout Catholic but a firm supporter of the Second Spanish Republic and a rabid anti-Francoist.
 Her family lived besides James Connolly while he resided in Belfast and her father had been his associate.
+He attended St Malachy's College in North Belfast.

-In 1947 At age 13 he joined Na Fianna Eireann, the youth wing of the Irish Republican Army, and by 15 he lied about his age in order to enter into the IRA proper.
+In 1947 At age 13 he joined Na Fianna Eireann, the youth wing of the Irish Republican Army (IRA), and by 15 he lied about his age in order to enter into the IRA proper.
 However, he was later expelled from the IRA after joining the Northern Irish civil service, a job which required swearing an oath of loyalty to the British monarchy.
-He subsequently joined Saor Uladh, an IRA splinter organisation.
+He subsequently joined Saor Uladh, an left-wing IRA splinter organisation.
 He was imprisoned in Crumlin Road jail in his native Belfast from 1956 to 1960 for attempting to rescue a Republican from police custody while being treated at Mater Infirmorum Hospital.

-On his release from imprisonment, O'Hagan was enrolled in the London School of Economics from where he graduated in 1964.
+On his release from imprisonment, O'Hagan was enrolled in the London School of Economics, where he was influenced by Marxist theorist Ralph Miliband, graduating in 1964.
 He subsequently returned to Belfast and was appointed to the post of Senior Lecturer in Sociology in Stranmillis College of Teacher Education, now known as Stranmillis University College.
-Between his time in London and the growing influence of left-wing members of the IRA/Sinn Féin such as Cathal Goulding, Tomás MacGiolla and Seán Garland, O'Hagan became a committed Communist.
+Between his time in London and the growing influence of left-wing members of the IRA/Sinn Féin such as Cathal Goulding, Tomás Mac Giolla and Seán Garland, O'Hagan became a committed Communist.

 In 1967 O'Hagan was one of the founding members of the Northern Ireland Civil Rights Association (NICRA) and played an important role in organising many of the campaign's major demonstrations and in the development of NICRA into a serious political machine which forced the British government of the time to make major political concessions.